slott56/slott56.github.io/Pelican/content/blog/2006/04/2006_04_24-the_cost_and_benefit_of_open_source.rst

-Them:
-"That's different."
+Them: "That's different."

 Me:  "How so?
-Be
-specific in enumerating every difference between open-source Apache and open-source POI."
+Be specific in enumerating every difference between open-source Apache and open-source POI."

-Them:  "Fine, but
+Them:  A whole firehose of "Fine, but what about..."
-what about..."

 1. Bugs?

 Me: "Your software is a paragon of virtue?"

 2. Viruses and Malware?

-Me: "The other 1,000 users
-will have found it and fixed it."
+Me: "The other 1,000 users will have found it and fixed it."

 3. Support?

 Me: "You have their source.
 You have my source.
 I'm leaving, eventually, you know."

 4. Licensing?

 Me:  "`Here <http://www.apache.org/licenses/LICENSE-2.0>`_ ."

-**Varieties of Discomfort** .
+**Varieties of Discomfort**.
 This conversation is really about discomfort with software where the focus is squarely on maintenance, adaptation, integration and support.
 The bottom line on discomfort is this:
 "Who do you sue when something goes wrong?"